Open Data and Quantitative Techniques for Anthropology of Road Traffic: Quantitative anthropology as the future?

 With the broad availability of open data, it is easier than ever to analyze vast amounts of data on human practices computationally.
 Quantitative data reveals the structure of the phenomena, temporal changes, and interesting outliers, all highly relevant for describing a phenomenon or a community in detail.
 Nevertheless, computational analysis insufficiently addresses some of the key questions of anthropology - why and how?
 It does not offer detail-rich descriptions and context, and it does not and cannot relate correlations to the cause.
 That said, computational anthropological research is a great starting point and can provide a relevant glimpse into the life of a community.

 Quantitative analyses of mobility data provide information on general mobility patterns and seasonal trends.
 They also reveal interesting outliers, which can serve as a starting point for forming research questions.
 Detecting interesting locations can also help the researcher narrow down potential research sites.
 Finally, ethnographic observations of mobility can be supplemented with findings from quantitative studies.
 Interdisciplinary approaches often provide a richer picture of a phenomenon than a single method~\cite{greene2010dialectics}.

 Moreover, open data are a great starting point for quantitative research.
-Such data can hold interesting information on people's behaviors, practices, and habits.
-One of the most appealing opportunities in the age of digital data is finding quality in quantity, or in other words, reflections of social structures, cultural patterns, norms, and values in numerical data.
+Such data can hold interesting information on people's behaviours, practices, and habits.
+One of the most attractive opportunities in the age of digital data is finding quality in quantity, or in other words, reflections of social structures, cultural patterns, norms, and values in numerical data.
 Open data is essentially archival.
-We argue that it brings many benefits to the research, such as studying the community in a broader context, detecting rare events, observing temporal cycles, and mitigating biases.
+We argue that it benefits the research by studying the community in a broader context, detecting rare events, observing temporal cycles, and mitigating biases.